dfe-analytical-services/databricks_code_learn/README.md

 # Introduction

 This repository is designed to have work-along exercises that explore some of the functionality of Databricks.
 It also attempts to demonstrate some differences between using SQL and R through SSMS / RStudio, and using them on DataBricks.
-We will also explore the different working spaces, storage spaces, etc. that are available for use on DataBricks.
+It also explores the different working spaces, storage spaces, etc. that are available for use on DataBricks.

 This repository is designed to be run in the 'Production' environment of DataBricks within the Department for Education.
 During the onboarding process you should have been sent an email from the ADAPT team with a link to the Production environment.
+The repository can be utilised outside of the Department of Education as a Databricks learning tool, however there would be some steps required before this were possible (see 'Open Data Sources' section below).

 _**Note:** This won't actually say 'Production'.
 It will instead appear as a code of letters and numbers, but for the purposes of this tutorial it is presented as 'Production'._

 ![](images/databricks-readme-environment.png)

 There are 4 environments in total; Production, Pre-production, Test, and Dev.
-The associated codes are in the table below.
 The Production environment is the only environment on which sensitive data should be kept.
 As such the majority of analytical work will take place on this environment.

-Each environment looks the same apart from the name in the top right corner, however they are not connected to each other and data on one environment is not accessible from others.
+Each environment looks the same apart from the name in the top right corner, however they are not connected to each other and data, files and code stored on one environment is not accessible from others.
 You may not have access to all of these environments, that is not a problem as long as you have access to the Production environment.

 As the name in the top right is the only way to identify which environment you are on it can be helpful to create bookmarks in your browser titled with the respective environment name.